tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-community.md

 <TabItem value="Deploy on Linux Platform">

-1. Visit the [Tapdata Community Release page](https://github.com/tapdata/tapdata/releases), download the latest installation package, and upload it to the device where you intend to deploy it.
+1. Visit the [TapData Community Release page](https://github.com/tapdata/tapdata/releases), download the latest installation package, and upload it to the device where you intend to deploy it.

 2. On the deployment device, execute the following commands to extract the installation package and enter the extracted directory: